 With both methods, it's important to get the pill into the cat's mouth as far as you can, so it's not easy for them to spit it out.
 Cats are notorious for cheeking a pill and spitting it out as soon as you let them go.

 Always double check that the pill is swallowed.
 (See above.)
 If your cat licks his lips, odds are he's swallowed the pill, but it's best to check.

 Praise and pet your kitty while giving the pill and after the pill is taken.
-This is stressful to give a cat a pill, so it’s up to you to be loving and patient.
+It's stressful to give a cat a pill, so it's up to you to be loving and patient.

 More Tips for Cat Care